STATISTICS

 - It is not contributed by all items in a series.

-- It is not always be well defined or possible to locate properly.
+- It is not always well-defined or possible to locate properly.

 - The set of observations can be unimodal (one mode), bimodal ( two modes), trimodal (three modes), or polymodal.